 However, some Angular aficionados think they’ve found the real reason for the increase in Angular Dev unhappiness compared to previous two years that this same survey ran.

-You see, this is the first year that the Angular part of the survey did have categorise “Angular” and “AngularJS” separately.
-There was only one “Angular” category, which the authors assumed that respondees would take this to mean Angular 2 and higher.
+You see, this is the first year that the Angular part of the survey has categorised “Angular” and “AngularJS” separately.
+There was only one “Angular” category, and the authors assumed that respondees would take this to mean Angular 2 and higher.
 (A reasonable assumption seeing as that is actually the correct terminology.)

 Here’s just one Angular Fan pushing this line.
 He actually goes so far as to call the whole survey “a farce” because of it.
 It’s certainly a interesting line of defence: to claim that your own Devs are too dumb to know what are the proper names of the tools that they’re using 😜!